DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT-FORWARDER/OTHER/Data-entities.md

 EDI > Setup > Document types (Template, Validation, Outbound file names and EDI Field metadata)

 See [Core data entities](../../CORE/OTHER/Data-entities.md#document-types)

+## Vendors
+Accounts payable > Vendors > All vendors

+**Order**         | **Entity**						                  | **Description**
+:-----------------|:------------------------------------		|:-------------------------
+1                 | Vendors V3                              | Create new vendors
+2                 | Landed cost vendor shipping details     | Update VendorType to ShipVend in order for Vendor to be available as Freight forwarder trading partner <br> Update VendorType to CustomsBroker in order for Vendor to be available as Customs broker when setting up 'Customs broker mapping lines'

 ## Trading partner
 EDI > Setup > Trading partner